Blind Room Impulse Response Identification via Reverberant Speech Spectrum Reconstruction: Signal Model

-where $n$ is the sample index, $x(n)$ and $w(n)$ denote reverberant speech and additive noise, respectively.
-Reverberant speech $x(n)$ can be expressed as the convolution of clean speech $s(n)$ and RIR $h(n)$.
-For simplicity, we assume that the RIR starts exactly at the sample of the direct-path impulse.
+where $n$ is the sample index, $x(n)$ and $w(n)$ denote reverberant speech and additive noise, respectively. $x(n)$ is the convolution of clean speech $s(n)$ and RIR $h(n)$.
+Note that we constrain $s(n)$ to have the delay and gain of the direct-path observation, and constrain $h(n)$ to start with the direct-path impulse, to obtain a unique solution for RIR identification.
+In the STFT domain, according to the CTF approximation \cite{talmon2009relative}, there is